Meira-JH/pokeapi/README.md

 ## Code architecture :computer:

+The backend was designed to fit MVC architecture in TypeScript, using Express framework.

 The frontend code was designed concerned with JS best practices to fit the use of NextJS tools/libs and Clean Code.
-In order to do that, the source folder was divided in actions, components, containers, pages and support folders (hooks, public and service).

-The backend was designed to fit MVC architecture in TypeScript.
+Integration between front and back is intermediated by axios.

 ### Frontend
 :small_blue_diamond: **actions**: folder containing all the files with functions for communicating the application with the Redux Store;